YurieDev/coaa-lyzr-agent/README.md

 - Offers workflow tips like batching, caching, and rate-limiting
 - Warns you about costly behavior:
   > ⚠️ "You're running expensive tests too often—try batching!"
+  >It is also multilingual, making it accessible to a more diverse user base

 ## 🧠 How It Works